 3. Storage and access to personal data

-The following retention policy applies to data of subscribers, readers, registered users or receivers of newsletters of one of our publications:
+The following retention policy applies to data of subscribers, readers, registrants or recipients of newsletters of any of our publications:

-- For tax reasons, data from subscribers are saved up to 7 years after the subscription.
+- for tax reasons, subscribers' data are kept for 7 years after the end of the subscription.

-- For non-subscribers, buyers of separate products, readers, registered users, participants in competitions, recipients of newsletters, the data will be deleted if there has been no interaction in the last 5 years.
+- for non-subscribers, buyers of single products, readers, registrants, participants in competitions, recipients of newsletters, participants in our events, data will be deleted if there has been no further interaction with the data subject in the last 5 years.

 4. Processing of personal data

-The data collected as described above can be combined to better tailor our offers, products and/or services to your personal needs.
-Your personal data can be enriched or supplemented with extra data, which are either publicly available or come from external partners or data suppliers.
+The data collected as described above may be combined to better tailor our offers, products and/or services to your personal needs.
+Your personal data may be enriched or supplemented with additional data, either publicly available or from external partners or data suppliers.

-We process personal data for various purposes, whereby only the data that are necessary to realise the intended purpose are processed.
+We process personal data for various purposes, each time processing only the data necessary to fulfil the intended purpose.